tablelist/api-docs-bottleservice.com/venueById.md

 ## Venues By ID

-Use the venue by ID endpoint to get a particular venue:
+Use the venue by ID endpoint to get a particular venue.
+You can use this to setup a page similar to this one on the Tablelist site: https://www.tablelist.com/v/e0133deb5754ef9f.

 ### Request